 Reiki Is Safe

-Reiki treatment involves no substances.
+The delivery of Reiki treatment involves no substances.
 The receiver is not asked to swallow anything, nor is any substance applied to the skin.
-There is nothing material involved in Reiki treatment that could interfere with medical care or impact the receiver’s health.
+There is nothing material involved in Reiki practice that could interfere with medical care or impact the receiver’s health.

-Therefore, from a health care perspective, there are no known medical contraindications, no time when Reiki treatment is unsafe.
+Therefore, from a conventional healthcare perspective, there are no known medical contraindications, no time when Reiki practice is unsafe.

 If you have a specific question or comment, please post it below.